Blue-rose28/VBA_challenge2/README.md

 - Determines and displays Ticker with Greatest Percent Increase, Decrease and Total Stock Volume in Summary Table.

-- Loops through each worksheet in Excel file.
+- Loops through each worksheet in an Excel file.

 - Created and submitted for an assignment for Monash University Data Analytics Boot Camp (June 2023).